The Open Electives (2019-20)—Semester IV

 “Intro to Robotics was my OE of choice last semester.
 The subject itself is very easy and mostly theory-based.
 What little numericals there are, are simplistic; gear ratio calculations, for example.
 The material has some very cool stuff in it, like how exactly a robot calculates movement.
 However, do remember that your grade will heavily depend on your teacher, and their decision to give out marks.”

 Audio system: Microphones, headphones and hearing aids, loudspeakers.
 CDs, DVDs, Blue-ray technology, iPods, MP4 players and accessories, home audio systems.
 Television: Elements of TV communication system, composite video signal, need for synchronizing and blanking pulses, picture tubes, LCD, LED and plasma TV fundamentals, principles of working of cable TV and DTH.
 Telecommunication systems: Basics of the telephone system, caller ID telephone, intercoms, cordless telephones, cellular mobile systems.
 Office electronics: Automatic teller machines, facsimile machines, digital diaries, safety and security systems.
 Home electronics: Digital camera system, microwave ovens, washing machines, air conditioners and refrigerators.

 “It’s pretty easy, only if you’re good at memorising things.
-It’s very rote learning based.
+It’s a very rote learning-based.
 The teacher was quite nice and most of us got above 10 in sessionals and A as the overall grade.
-Most of the course was covered well in the Om Xerox notes. “
+Most of the course was covered well in the Om Xerox notes.”

 “The subject was interesting but we didn’t have a concrete syllabus and study material Our professor took random material from the internet and asked us to study from it.
 So the syllabus was not clear and didn’t follow the study plan.
 I’d say this course is very dependent on the faculty that takes it.”